plekopl/Playwright_Automation/README.md

 `--workers 3` Starts the test in parallel using three workers

-Reading Reports
+READING Reports:

 `npx playwright show-report` will open html report file

 You can also access report file by navigating to the `playwright-report` directory within project hierarchy.

-WRITING First Test
+WRITING First Test:

 Create filename in tests directory
 Include playwright test module in the script: `import { test, expect } from '@playwright/test';`